mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 ```

 ### Examples
-To deploy the `ping-lb.json` pool configuration file to create the `ping-lb` pool instance, you would run the following command:
+To deploy the `ping-lb.json` pool configuration file to create the `ping-lb` pool instance, you would use the command:

 ```bash
 dcos edgelb create ping-lb.json
 ```

-To see detailed logging information when deploying the `ping-lb.json` pool configuration file, you would run the following command:
+To see detailed logging information when deploying the `ping-lb.json` pool configuration file, you would use the command:

 ```bash
 dcos edgelb create ping-lb.json --verbose